Water Pump Repair & Replacement Experts

 What type of water pump should I use?

 When it comes to water pumps, not all water pumps are created equally.
 Original Equipment (OE) pump from the manufacturer guarantees a proper fit and seal of your water pump.
-Since it was built for your specific vehicle, you can expect it will last longer and be a better water pump!
+Since it was built for your specific vehicle, you can expect it will last longer and be better!
 The vehicle manufacturer will update and supersede its parts in an on-going effort to improve parts and fix common issues.
 There are many benefits to using a high quality part that A+ Japanese Auto Repair offers.

 A+ Japanese Auto Repair Inc. uses the highest quality water pumps, thermostats, and related components so we can offer our clients a 24,000 miles / 24 month warranty on all vehicle repairs performed at our auto repair shop.